jhmarcus/gwass/README.md

 # gwass

-a python package for processing genome-wide association summary statistics
+a python package for processing Genome-Wide Association Summary Statistics